-SFY 2023 Performance SFY 2024

-(as of June 30, 2023) Targets

-(as of

-6/30/2024)

-Number

-of Percent of

-Facilities Facilities

-Rated Rated Target

-Less Less Percent of

-Than 3.0 Than 3.0 Facilities

-on the on the Rated Less

-Number FTA's FTA's Than 3.0 on

-of Term Term the FTA's

-Agency Asset Type Facilities Scale Scale Term Scale

-Passenger/

-MBTA Parking Facilities ^a 392 10 3% 3%

-Administrative/

-MBTA Maintenance Facilities ^b 330 75 23% 23%

-Administrative/Maintenance

-CATA Facilities 1 0 0% 0%

-Administrative/Maintenance

-MWRTA Facilities 1 0 0% 0%

-^a The MBTA reports performance targets for facilities with a baseline consistent assessment and continues to undertake visual condition assessments for all facilities.
+: SFY 2023 Performa (as of June 30, 20 SFY 2024 Targets (as of June 30, 2024) Agency Asset Type Number of Facilities Number of Facilities Rated Less Than 3.0 on the FTA's Term Scale Percent of Facilities Rated Less Than 3.0 on the FTA's Term Scale Target Percent of Facilities Rated Less Than 3.0 on the FTA's Term Scale MBTA Passenger/ Parking Facilitiesa 392 10 3% 3% MBTA Administrative/ Maintenance Facilities ^b 330 75 23% 23% CATA Administrative/ Maintenance Facilities 1 0 0% 0% MWRTA Administrative/ Maintenance Facilities 1 0 0% 0% a The MBTA reports performance targets for facilities with a baseline consistent assessment and continues to undertake visual condition assessments for all facilities.

-^b The FY23 inventory shows a decrease in overall number of administrative/maintenance facilities from previous years due to the removal of assets that have no building/structure, have been demolished, or are redundant to other inventories (e.g., signal housing is included in the MBTA signal asset inventory).
+Table 4-24SFY 2023 Performance and SFY 2024 Targets for Facilities b The FY 2023 inventory shows a decrease in overall number of administrative/maintenance facilities from previous years due to the removal of assets that have no building/ structure, have been demolished, or are redundant to other inventories (e.g., signal housing is included in the MBTA signal asset inventory).